oszuidwest/zwfm-liquidsoap/README.md

 identifies its host, port, and mount and reports whether it is started, ready, and connected. `outputs.dab.destinations` contains one object per EDI destination with its TCP state, ACK age, byte counters, send queue, unacknowledged segments, and retransmissions.
+DAB health uses only these structured fields;
+it does not duplicate them in human-readable `detail` fields.
 Unavailable metrics are `null`. `outputs.hls` separates the local writer and remote mirror health while retaining its combined `status` and `detail`.